CootCraig/nanoc_blog/blog/content/posts/2017-01-17-quadrafire-stove.md

        turn on at 125deg. turn off at 105deg.
 4:40 - also 3 safety systems.
-       vacuum switch turns of feed motor if door is open or exhaust is clogged snap disk that acts as thermostat incase the covection blowers don't start or stop. another snap disk shuts off if top of feed tube is over 200deg.
+       vacuum switch turns of feed motor if door is open or exhaust is clogged snap disk that acts as thermostat in case the covection blowers don't start or stop. another snap disk shuts off if top of feed tube is over 200deg.
 5:30 - components
 6:00 - heat exchanger cover